authup/authup/packages/server/README.md

 })();
 ```

+**Second Opportunity**

-Another way is to add the entities individually to the ConnectionOptions object:
+The second opportunity, is to add the entities individually to the ConnectionOptions object:

 ```typescript
 import {